meet-byte/Build-generative-AI-applications-AWS-SDK-for-Python-Boto3/README.md

-This is a Practical Implementation File For the:
+This is a Practical Implementation of the:
 Blog:1) Build generative AI applications on Amazon Bedrock with the AWS SDK for Python (Boto3)